kwkou/815/includes/tshootguide.md

 IntelliTrace supports ASP.NET, and WCF applications.
 Intellitrace is not supported when it is enabled in a production service, but can be used to get exceptions for an application after deployment to Azure.
-Jim Nakashima's blog post describes how to use [IntelliTrace to debug Microsoft Azure Cloud Services].
+Jim Nakashima's blog post describes how to use [IntelliTrace to debug Azure Cloud Services].

 **Fiddler**